hex-digital/HexTwitter/README.md

             "url": "https://github.com/hex-digital/HexTwitter"
         }
     ]

-Now run `php composer.phar install` to load the dependencies for your project, and import them using the autoloader:
+Now run `php composer.phar install` to load the dependencies for your project.
+You may be told 'Your GitHub credentials are required to fetch private repository metadata (https://github.com/hex-digital/HexTwitter)', in which case copy the URL shown and follow the instructions to set up a token, then copy and paste it back into the terminal.

+Once finished, you can import the new dependencies using the autoloader:

     require "vendor/autoload.php";